jed709/jed709.github.io/index.md

 ![complex-model-con](https://github.com/jed709/jed709.github.io/assets/87210399/e36cfa10-9864-4a44-beab-0cc99a126764)

 Here, I added a line at 0 so it's easy to tell if a contrast is credible or not.
-If this was the comparison we were interest it, a plot like this would do a pretty good job communicating it.
+If this was the comparison we were interested in, a plot like this would do a pretty good job communicating it.
+This plot also does a good job of showing off our interaction.

 Now, as one FINAL exercise - for real, this time, I promise - let's demonstrate the importance of working with _principled_ priors.
 The priors we placed on our model were not particularly informative, and because of this, they did not have a drastic impact on our model output.
 However, what if we placed some stronger priors on the model?